 There are also factors like ensuring that your emails don’t get caught in spam filters – in which case HCPs will never see them.
 And for a really professional process, it’s a good idea to pay attention to accessibility too.
 Correct ‘alt tags’ on images enable people with reduced vision to hear what is being described in the images when they use assisted technology.
 And enough contrast should be ensured in buttons and other key graphics for people that are colour blind.
 In the healthcare industry, these details matter.

-Spam: ensuring that nothing in the email will flag the content as ‘spam’
+Optimising the content to ensure that nothing in the email will mistakenly flag as ‘spam’

-Accessibility: adding ‘alt tags’ to imagery and ensuring contrast in imagery for people with reduced vision
+Adding ‘alt tags’ to imagery and ensuring sufficient contrast for people with reduced vision

 Approved email is now an essential channel in pharmaceutical marketing.
 And one that HCPs appreciate – if their time is respected with clear, high-quality content that’s delivered with the right frequency and in the right format.
 It can work brilliantly if customer teams are provided with the right kind of content and understand and support the strategy.
 Companies that get it right – delivering a quality HCP experience that rewards attention – are operating with competitive advantage.